CheapDevotion/cheapdevotion.github.io/_src/contents/projects.md

 Most of my contract or freelance projects are usually under NDA, but I maintain quite a few personal projects.
 ##Current Projects
-**Eden's Hope** - Our first project as CheapDevotion games.
+**Eden's Hope** - Our first project as CheapDevotion Games.
 More information will be provided in the near future.

 ##Shelved (for now) Projects